sendbird/sendbird-platform-sdk-java/docs/OpenChannelApi.md

 <a name="ocMuteUser"></a>
 # **ocMuteUser**
-> SendBirdOpenChannel ocMuteUser(channelUrl, apiToken, ocMuteUserData)
+> SendBirdOpenChannel ocMuteUser(apiToken, channelUrl, ocMuteUserData)

 Mute a user